Moaksh/EzMl/README.md

-# ncrypt
+# ExMl
-This is the entry of the nCrypt 2020 Creative event
+This is the entry of the Exun 2020 Creative event

 This project is made by team XINO